 Gelbo Flex Test

 To perform a Gelbo test, packaging material is repeatedly twisted and crushed and then evaluated for flex failure.
-This is typically determined by the appearance of pinholes or integrity failures in one or more plies of a multi-ply structure, or the breakdown of barrier properties.
+The flexing action performed during the test consists of a twisting motion combined with a horizontal compression motion that provides repetitive strain to test the flex resistance of the flexible barrier material for the entirety of the test.
+Flex failure is typically determined by the appearance of pinholes or integrity failures in one or more plies of a multi-ply structure, or the breakdown of barrier properties.
 The commonly used standard for Gelbo flex testing is ASTM F392, though it can vary.
 The number of cycles in a Gelbo test typically range from 2700 cycles (Condition A) down to 20 cycles (Condition E) to simulate everything from full flexing to partial flexing.

 A Glebo flex tester is commonly used to evaluate a material’s ability to resist flex cracking.
 It is used early in the packaging material selection process to compare one film to another.
 This can be a leading indicator of the material’s ability to perform through a transit test.